qiz-li/lovelace-soft-ui/README.md

 [![This is new user_friendly](https://img.shields.io/badge/new%20user-friendly-brightgreen?style=flat-square&)](#) [![The maintainer is N-l1](https://img.shields.io/badge/maintainer-N--l1-blue?style=flat-square)](https://github.com/N-l1)

-First and foremost thank you for finding your way to my Home Assistant repo.
-This is my custom style for Lovelace (UI of Home Assistant).
-I drew some inspiration from Soft UI AKA Neumorphism.
-Hope you like it!
+**Hey there!** First and foremost, thank you for finding your way to my Home Assistant repo.
+Here you will find my custom Neumorphic / Soft UI syled Lovelace (UI of Home Assistant).
+I hope you like it!

-**Home Assistant forum discussions are** [**here**](https://community.home-assistant.io/t/lovelace-soft-ui-simple-and-clean-lovelace-configuration)

-**Example Soft UI dashboards are** [**here**](docs/inspiration.md)
+**Click** [**here**](docs/inspiration.md) **for some examples and inspiration**

+**Don't hesitate to ask for help [**here**](https://community.home-assistant.io/t/lovelace-soft-ui-simple-and-clean-lovelace-configuration) on the Home Assistant forum**

 ![Lovelace Soft UI light theme](docs/images/soft_ui_light.jpg)
 ![Lovelace Soft UI dark theme](docs/images/soft_ui_dark.jpg)

 # Let's do it!

+**Note**: If you are looking for a quick and simple way to implement this style universally to all your cards, a better option would be **@KTibow**'s [dark](https://github.com/KTibow/lovelace-dark-soft-ui-theme/) and [light](https://github.com/KTibow/lovelace-light-soft-ui-theme/) Soft UI themes.
+The themes are easier to implement and faster to set up, while this repo provides more flexibility and customizability.

 ### 1. Install card-mod
-You will need [**card-mod**](https://github.com/thomasloven/lovelace-card-mod) to be installed, it is easily done via [**HACS**](https://hacs.xyz).

-Please read HACS documentations and install it.
+You will need to install [**card-mod**](https://github.com/thomasloven/lovelace-card-mod).
+It is a custom card available on [HACS](https://hacs.xyz) (the Home Assistant Community Store).
+Please read HACS [documentations](https://hacs.xyz) and install it.

 ### 2. sun.sun
-For the cards to switch automatically to a dark/light theme, please make sure you have the sun.sun entity (should come preinstalled).
-If you don't have it please add the following to your `configuration.yaml`.
+For the cards to switch automatically to dark/light themes, please make sure you have the `sun.sun` entity (should come preinstalled).
+If you don't have it, please add the following to your `configuration.yaml`.

 ``` yaml
 # Example configuration.yaml entry
 sun:
 ```
 ### 3. Themes
-This styling works best with custom themes.
-They can also be installed with [HACS](https://hacs.xyz).
-Light themes with a **milky white background** work well, and dark themes with a **dark grey/black background** work well.
+This style works best with custom themes.
+You can also find and install them with [HACS](https://hacs.xyz). **Please note that themes with pure white/black backgrounds will not work.** Light themes with a **milky white background** work well, and dark themes with a **dark grey background** work well.

-**Please note the background should not be pure white/black**

-I recommend the [Clear](https://github.com/naofireblade/clear-theme) and [Slate](https://github.com/seangreen2/slate_theme) theme by **@naofireblade** and **@seangreen2**.
+The themes used in the screenshots of this repo are the [Clear](https://github.com/naofireblade/clear-theme) and [Slate](https://github.com/seangreen2/slate_theme) theme by **@naofireblade** and **@seangreen2** (they are both available on HACS).
 If you decide to use the Clear theme, please make sure to remove the `lovelace-background` line from the theme YAML.

 ### 4. Automation
-You will need to setup an automation for automatically switching to a dark theme at sunset and back to a light theme at sunrise.
-If you don't have one please add the following to your `automations.yaml`.
+You will need to set up an automation to automatically switch to a dark theme at sunset and back to a light theme at sunrise.
+If you don't have one, please add the following to your `automations.yaml`.

 <details><summary><b>Show code</b></summary>
 <p>